md8-habibullah/top-github-repos-list/README.md

 ## 🐧 Linux & Command Line Tools

-A curated list of repositories to master Linux, shell scripting, and command-line tools.
+A curated list of repositories to master the Linux ecosystem, from core fundamentals to high-performance modern replacements.

 - [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) — A comprehensive collection of tips and best practices for using the command line effectively.
 - [bobbyiliev/101-linux-commands-ebook](https://github.com/bobbyiliev/101-linux-commands-ebook) — An open-source eBook featuring 101 essential Linux commands.